josephrclick/synapse/docs/research-reports/autores-final-deepgram-voice-integration.md

 ## Conclusion

-The Hybrid Approach remains the optimal choice for integrating Deepgram voice transcription into capture-v3.
+The Hybrid Approach remains the optimal choice for integrating Deepgram voice transcription into synapse.
 While the initial 2-hour estimate was optimistic, a functional MVP can be achieved in 2-3 days with proper error handling and user feedback.

 The main trade-off is the online requirement conflicting with the "local-first" philosophy, but this is acceptable for an initial implementation.
 The architecture provides a solid foundation for future enhancements, including potential offline capabilities through local models.